EXPLAIN

 operator takes the LIMIT

-This also had a second benefit: The result is now small enough to be cached by the MaybeCache
+A secondary benefit is that the result is now small enough to be cached by the MaybeCache

 operator.
 Running the query with LIMIT 10000

-again gives the following output:
+again produces the following output:

 [0] [MaybeCache]